Pinchukctac/responsive-portfolio/README.md

 # responsive-portfolio

 This is a personal responsive portfolio.
 The first page is my personal bio.

-The portfolio page has a total of 6 sections that would be linked to projects.
-They are currently not linked to anything.
+The Portfolio is separated into three sections.
+Front end projects, Back end projects, and Full stack Projects.

-The contact page has direct links to my personal social media files.
+The contact page has buttons that will link to my professional social media pages.

-When you click on the first image on the portfolio page it will open the first project web site.
-THe Bacon Button